igor47/blog/posts/recoolit-transfer-graph.md

 ## An example

-This might be easier with an example, so lets use some real data from our public registry.
+This might be easier with an example, so let's use some real data from our public registry.
 I bought some credits from Recoolit, and [here is my receipt for that purchase](https://registry.recoolit.com/purchases/f436f5ca-a6fe-49c4-b10c-f4e46cafcb8d).
-Lets look at the same data in our internal system:
+This is a view of the same data in our internal system:

 ![Igor's purchase graph](/images/igor-purchase-graph.png)